yairEO/tagify/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "⚠️ Please READ & make a demo if possible"
+about: "⚠️ Please make a DEMO page if possible"
 title: ''
 labels: ''
 assignees: ''